11 September, 2024

 What’s nearby?

-Just out of town is a gem of the north-west, Emu Valley Rhodedendron Garden.
-It’s particularly spectacular when these shrubs bloom en masse September-November, but there’s always something to enjoy including the tearooms.
+Just outside of town lies a hidden gem of the northwest, Emu Valley Rhodedendron Garden.
+It’s particularly stunning when these shrubs bloom en masse from September to November.
+There’s always something to enjoy within the tearooms.
 Another spring floral favourite is Table Cape Tulip Farm, open late September-October.

 Discover Burnie